 It might not look it, but Apple has a slight advantage here.
 The AirPods Pro cost a pricier £239 / $249 if you buy them direct from Apple, but as they’ve been around for a few years, there are plenty of bargains to be found.
 The lowest we’ve seen recently is £170.

 Google needs to pay close attention to retailers and price the Pixel Buds Pro accordingly if it wants to draw people away from Apple’s offering.

 As soon as you see that trademark white stem, you know you’re looking at a pair of AirPods.
 Apple shortened them for the Pro version, so are a little more discreet than the regular AirPods – but no less noticeable in glossy white.
 The addition of silicone tips for a better seal also set them apart, as does the vent to relieve pressure on your ears.
 A capacitive sensor at the tip of each stem provides touch controls for playback and calls.

 Google has settled on a more traditional ‘bud for its entire earphone line-up.
-The Buds Pro have the same overall shape as the cheaper Pixel Buds A-Series, along with the silicone ‘wings’ that keep them in your ears while moving about.
+The Buds Pro have the same outer shape as the cheaper Pixel Buds A-Series, but ditch the silicone ‘wings’ that keep them in your ears while moving about and have a more sculpted inner form that helps sit more flush to your ears.
 The Pro model continues to offer unique vents to reduce pressure, though the addition of ANC should help reduce ambient sound leaks.

 If a splash of colour is a must, the Pixel Buds have the edge.
 You can only get the AirPods Pro in glossy white, but Google’s offering can be had in Fog, Charcoal, Coral and Lemongrass colours.